Welcome to Medical Recycling

 Dedicated to Helping People

-I am Milan Mahesh, a high school student in Moravian Academy, Pennsylvania.
+I am Milan Mahesh, a student at Drexel University College of Medicine in Philadelphia, Pennsylvania.
 My passion and interest in medical recycling led me to develop a project that helps promote knowledge to increase rates of both medical device and equipment recycling.
 I volunteer and work with physicians and healthcare administrators to help with all forms of medical recycling.

 My mission is to promote socially conscious healthcare with the goal of helping people and saving lives by recycling medical devices and equipment and providing them to low-income individuals both locally and worldwide.